So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

 With digital products, you get to make the decisions.
-You can tweak prices, marketing, positioning – it’s all down to you.
+You can tweak prices, marketing, and positioning – it’s all down to you.

 Ebooks and workbooks are some of the easiest digital products you can create as a blogger.
-They don’t have to be particularly long – you can think of them as an extra-long blog post and you already have the tools to hand for production.
+They don’t have to be particularly long – you can think of them as an extra-long blog posts and you already have the tools to hand for production.
 (Microsoft Word, Google Docs, PowerPoint… any software that will allow you to export your document as a PDF).

 How To Write An Ebook

 Brainstorm a topic that will resonate with your readers.
 Better still send an email to your list asking them what they need help with.